Apple’s Lisa Jackson to talk about the environmental and social role of tech companies at Disrupt SF

 A race is underway to repair our hearing — with medicine

 The tech industry has become so big that it now plays a much bigger role than just enabling productivity and fostering economic growth.
-Apple VP of Environment, Policy and Social Initiatives Lisa Jackson knows this perfectly well as she’s responsible of making sure that Apple doesn’t make any compromise in favor of unrestrained growth.
+Apple VP of Environment, Policy and Social Initiatives Lisa Jackson knows this perfectly well as she’s responsible for making sure that Apple doesn’t make any compromise in favor of unrestrained growth.
 That’s why we’re excited to talk with Lisa Jackson on stage at Disrupt SF 2017 about the other side of tech.

 Jackson’s role at Apple encompasses so many different things.
-She’s the one responsible of minimizing Apple’s impact on the environment.
-Apple is building data centers that run 100% on renewable energy.
+She’s the one responsible for minimizing Apple’s impact on the environment.
+Apple is building data centers that run 100 percent on renewable energy.
 But it is also concerned about the impact of its retail stores and offices.

 Apple also sells tens of millions of devices every quarter.
-The company needs to make sure that it comes in tiny packages so that it uses less planes, boats and trucks.
+The company needs to make sure that it comes in tiny packages so that it uses fewer planes, boats and trucks.
 And those packages are made out of paper.
 The company is trying to protect forests used in the production of paper packaging for Apple items.

-The company doesn’t want to mine the Earth until there’s no resource left.
+The company doesn’t want to mine the Earth until there’s no resources left.
 Apple is trying to use recycled material as much as possible in order to protect the Earth.
-And of course, Apple is trying to get back and recycle as many broken or unused devices at the end of their life cycle.
+And of course, Apple is trying to get back and recycle as many broken or unused devices at the end of their life cycle as possible.

-Apple is not perfect and it definitely feels like a work in progress.
-But Apple is also communicating a lot on those issues and regularly sharing updates about their various environmental projects.
+Apple is not perfect and it definitely feels like a work in progress, but Apple is also communicating a lot on those issues and regularly sharing updates about their various environmental projects.

 And protecting the Earth is just one aspect.
 Jackson is also trying to protect human rights and looking at Apple’s social impact.
 That’s why Apple stopped relying on cobalt from Congo after learning about child labor.
 The company is working with so many different suppliers that it needs to implement strong processes to find out if everyone is paid fairly under acceptable working conditions.